vdemyanchenko/SenseCore-Documentation/Docs/QUICK_START.md

 Connect a DualSense or DualSense Edge controller over USB or Bluetooth.

-For first validation, USB is recommended because it gives the most complete feature coverage, including advanced haptics endpoint routing.
+For first validation, USB is recommended because it gives the most complete feature coverage, including adaptive triggers and advanced haptics endpoint routing.

 ## 3. Blueprint Setup